 Guy was born in Honolulu, Hawaii in 1954.
 His family lived in a tough part of Honolulu called Kalihi Valley.
 They weren’t rich, but he never felt poor because his parents made many sacrifices.
 His mother was a housewife, and his father was a fireman, real estate broker, state senator, and government official during his long, distinguished career.

 After Iolani, Guy matriculated to Stanford.
-He graduated in 1976 with a major in psychology—which was the easiest major he could find.
+He graduated in 1976 with a major in psychology which was the easiest major he could find.
 After Stanford, Guy attended the law school at U.C.
 Davis because, like all Asian-American parents, his folks wanted him to be a doctor, lawyer, or dentist.
-He only lasted one week because he couldn’t deal with the law school teachers telling me that he was crap and that they were going to remake him.
+He only lasted one week because he couldn’t deal with the law school teachers telling him that he was crap and that they were going to remake him.

 Guy remained at Nova for a few years until the Apple II removed the scales from his eyes.
 Then he went to work for an educational software company called EduWare Services.
 However, Peachtree Software acquired the company and wanted Guy to move to Atlanta.
 “I don’t think so” was his reaction because he couldn’t live in a city where people call sushi, “bait.”

-Luckily, his Stanford roommate, Mike Boich, got Guy a job at Apple–for giving him my chance at Apple, Guy owes Mike a great debt.
+Luckily, his Stanford roommate, Mike Boich, got Guy a job at Apple.
+So one could make the case that Guy owes Mike everything.
 When Guy saw what a Macintosh could do, the clouds parted and the angels started singing.
 For four years Guy evangelized Macintosh to developers.
-He also met his wife Beth at Apple during this timeframe—Apple has been very good to Guy.
+He also met his wife at Apple during this timeframe–Apple was very good to Guy.